cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes stood, gesturing to the chair opposite his.
 “Please, Lady Blackwood, take a seat.
 I suspect your visit concerns the recent disappearance of your son’s military chest—a loss made all the more troubling given the East India Company’s imminent audit.”

 Lady Blackwood froze, her expression shifting from surprise to something bordering on alarm.
 “How could you possibly—”

+Holmes’s familiarity with the movements of the East India Company was unparalleled; his morning routine often included scouring financial columns and military dispatches for patterns others might miss.

 Holmes cut her off with a faint smile.
 “The morning paper notes unusual activity at the Company’s offices.
 Your mourning dress suggests you’ve been grieving for two weeks, coinciding with Captain Blackwood’s passing.
 Furthermore, your arrival during such inclement weather speaks to a matter of considerable urgency.”